Metallography

 How long does Failure Analysis take?

 The duration of a Failure Analysis varies depending on your needs.
 We’ll consider the complexity of the failure, resource availability, and extent of testing when organising your Failure Analysis.
-Not all investigations require full testing processes, so some can be completed within a few days.
-Others may take several weeks or months if they require more thorough investigations.

 Once we’ve gathered all the information, our experts can tell you how long the investigation is likely to take.
 As always, we’ll aim to carry out our investigations with as little disruption to your operations as possible.
 To arrange expert Failure Analysis, get in touch with our team.